Kartapuce/kartapuce.github.io/_protocols/openID connect.md

 ---
 ## Introduction

-In order to simplify the access to data, information systems tend to :
+In order to simplify the access to data, information systems tend to:
 - centralize the authentication of users in Identity Providers (such as Facebook Connect),
 - facilitate exchanges of data between applications.